catppuccin/sublime-text/README.md

 4. Move the `Catppuccin` directory into the `Packages` directory.

 ### Activation
-1. In Sublime Text, go to `Preferences->Select Color Scheme...` and select `Catppuccin`.
+1. In Sublime Text, go to `Preferences->Select Color Scheme...` and select any of the four flavours of Catppuccin.
 2. Go to `Preferences->Select Theme...` and select `Adaptive`.

 ## 💝 Thanks to